deliveroo/deliveroo.engineering/_posts/2016-07-13-split-testing-cdns.md

 page and reports on performance — somewhat like a dumbed-down [Webpagetest](http://www.webpagetest.org/), but on every single page view.

-The JS library lets us "tag" each pageview with a metadata that we can later query against in [NR Insights][nrinsights]:
+The JS library lets us "tag" each pageview with metadata that we can later query against in [NR Insights][nrinsights]:

 ```html
 <script type="text/javascript">